 Overland travel within Russia

 The Russian railway reaches every major city in the country, and many of the minor ones.
 If you’re going somewhere that can’t be reached by rail, it means you’re going somewhere pretty damn remote!
 The Trans-Siberian railway (along with its Trans-Mongolian and Trans-Manchurian branches) is a major tourist attraction in its own right, and Moscow to Beijing by rail is one of the world’s classic overland trips.
 Most of Russia’s rail lines are fairly old, meaning travel speeds are on the slower side by 21st century standards, but the trains are well-equipped and comfortable; high speed rail did recently make its debut in Russia with the new sapsan trains from Moscow to St Petersburg (and on to Helsinki).
 For comparison, when we did St Petersburg to Moscow on the old service it was an 8-hour overnight train; sapsan trains do it in under 4 hours, which is a pretty big improvement.
 There is also a high speed service from Moscow to Nizhny Novgorod, which is being extended to Kazan; plans exist for a future high speed line from Kazan to Kazakhstan, eventually connecting to the Chinese high speed rail system.
-A Moscow – Kazakhstan – Xinjiang – Beijing high speed Silk Road rail trip may soon be a reality, and one I look forward to experiencing.
+Moscow-Kazakhstan-China by high speed rail may one day be possible.

 Travel by road is also an option, with buses and marshrutkas running between cities; the trains are faster and more comfortable, but road transport is cheaper and sometimes the train isn’t an option.
 Marshrutkas are basically minibuses which do runs from A to B, departing from train and bus stations usually on a leave-when-full basis; these serve as public transport for cross-town routes in the big cities, but in more remote areas they serve as intercity transportation to destinations many hours away.
 When I travelled across Russia we mostly went by train, but we did do one leg of the Trans-Siberian route by marshrutka after our Lake Baikal plans didn’t work out due to our tight schedule (my travel companions had a return flight booked from Shanghai!) and we wanted to leave Irkutsk a day earlier than planned but couldn’t get onto a train that day; we went to the bus station where someone pointed us to a marshrutka bound for Ulan-Ude, a 10-hour drive.
 There was a long wait until the driver was happy he had enough passengers, during which we were evidently of great amusement to three elderly Buryat ladies who were to be our co-passengers and babushkas for that day; we communicated through a little of my broken Russian, and a lot of their raucous laughter.